 - There is a limit to the number of chaperones we can bring, and priority goes to OSA staff and then OSA Board Members.
 Most of our chaperones on this trip have been NatureBridge chaperones multiple times and know the drill.

-To hold your child’s spot or for further questions, email Lori Peters.
+For further questions, email Lori Peters.